graphprotocol/graph-node/CONTRIBUTING.md

 ### Integrations Tests

 The tests can (and should) be run against a sharded store.
-See [store/test-store/README.md](./store/test-store/README.md) for detailled instructions about how to run the sharded integrations tests.
+See [store/test-store/README.md](./store/test-store/README.md) for detailed instructions about how to run the sharded integrations tests.

 ## Commit messages